 General reference database with access to thousands of titles across popular subjects, including history.

 A bibliography (also called a works cited page) is an important part of any research project.
 It lets others find the exact sources you used.
 They might want to do this to explore your topic more, to make sure what you said was correct, or to double check for plagiarism.
 MLA format is a good place to start, and it is one of two accepted formats for the History Fair.

-There are several websites that can help you format your sources correctly, including:
+There are also several websites that can help you format your sources correctly and build a source list, including: